Dede Byrne

-Deirdre "Dede" Byrne is a Roman Catholic religious sister, missionary, surgeon, and retired U.S. Army Colonel.
+Deirdre "Dede" Byrne, POSC is an American Catholic religious sister, missionary, surgeon, and retired U.S. Army colonel.
+She is a member of the Little Workers of the Sacred Hearts of Jesus and Mary.

 Early life and education

-Byrne grew up in the Washington suburb of McLean, Virginia, in a devout Catholic family as one of eight siblings.
-She is the older sister of Bishop William Byrne of the Diocese of Springfield who is known for taking over the western Massachusetts diocese as it was still dealing with the aftermath of allegations of sexual abuse and cover-ups.
+Byrne grew up in the Washington suburb of McLean, Virginia, in a devoutly Catholic family as one of eight siblings.
+She is the older sister of Bishop William Byrne of the Diocese of Springfield, known for taking over the western Massachusetts diocese as it was still dealing with the aftermath of allegations of sexual abuse and cover-ups.

 Byrne attended Langley High School and later graduated from Virginia Tech.
 After attending Virginia Tech, she was accepted to Georgetown School of Medicine, where her father and two brothers had also attended.
 With finances tight, Byrne joined the U.S. Army in 1978 as a medical student and received a military medical scholarship.